 Adding ginseng to your coffee has a lot of potential benefits.
 However, it may not always be available in your location or you may not really like the taste of ginseng.

-Is there another way to get all these benefits?
+Is there some other way to get all these benefits?

-Black ginger coffee may even be more potent compared to ginseng for the following reasons:
+Black ginger coffee is even more potent compared to ginseng coffee for the following reasons:

-If you’re looking for a better alternative to ginseng coffee, maybe you’re looking for something more palatable or you just want one that is more potent, then black ginger coffee may be the one you’re looking for.
+If you’re looking for a better alternative to ginseng coffee, maybe you’re looking for something more palatable or you just want one that is more potent, then black ginger coffee may be the drink you’re really looking for.